-How heritage turkeys are changing Thanksgiving
+Did you try a heritage turkey?

 - "There are now more than 14,000 heritage turkeys in the US," one expert says

-(CNN)It's the time of year when Grandma's kitchen smells like pumpkin pie, golden leaves dance in the autumn breeze, and families are selecting the best turkeys for their Thanksgiving dinner tables.
+(CNN)It's the time of year when Grandma's kitchen smells like pumpkin pie, golden leaves dance in the autumn breeze, and families have gobbled up turkeys on their Thanksgiving dinner tables.

 About 46 million turkeys are eaten each year on the last Thursday in November.
 Yet those commercial turkeys aren't quite the same poultry that settlers consumed in the 17th century.